-...point out in the question here.
-And maybe, Michael, this might be an update for you to add some color as well.
-If you have any comments, I'll just say this first and then I'll pass it your way.
-When you look at that 4%, I mean, it's on the surface, materially lower than we would have expected to deliver in the last couple of years.
-What I would point you to other public company benchmarks in the pork industry.
-In the last couple of quarters, we frequently talked about the fact that we're very pleased with our performance on a relative basis as compared to our peers.
-And I know sometimes frustratingly so, we haven't been able to break out what that performance is as compared to others.
-But this would give you an indication of how that performance looks relative to others.
+The other thing I would point out is in the question here, and maybe, Michael, this might be an opportunity for you to add some colour as well, if you have any comments.
+I'll just say this first and then I'll pass it your way.
+When you look at that 4%, I mean it's, on the surface, materially lower than we would have expected to deliver in the last couple of years, but I would point you to other public company benchmarks in the pork industry.
+In the last couple of quarters we've frequently talked about the fact that we're very pleased with our performance on a relative basis as compared to our peers and I know sometimes, frustratingly so, we haven't been able to break out what that performance is as compared to others.
+This would give you an indication of how that performance looks relative to others.

-So, Michael, I will pass it your way and you can add a little color for Mark, if you'd like.
+So, Michael, I'll pass it your way and you can add a little colour for Mark if you'd like.

-Yeah.
 Sure.
-And I hope this is helpful, Mark.
-But, over close to 30 years in the industry here, the one thing about the pork industry is there are statistical cycles that are attached to the industry itself, that presents some volatility, which is why these businesses trade maybe at a slightly lower level than others.
-But there is some kind of normal business cycle that's attached to it.
-What this business has experienced in the last two years, not 30, but the last two years, two to three years, has nothing to do with cycle.
-It's been - I think the only way you could accurately describe it is growth dysfunction as a result of some macro geopolitical global issues that created that dysfunction that has never - it's unprecedented in my 30 years with this industry.
-I think anybody else in the industry.

-The best way to look at the comparisons is, okay, Maple Leaf's got a business that during that dysfunction, a big chunk of that LTM is inclusive of the dysfunction.
+I hope this is helpful, Mark, but over close to 30 years in the industry here, you know, the one thing about the pork industry is there are statistical cycles that are attached to the industry itself.
+That presents some volatility, which is why these businesses trade maybe at a slightly lower level than others, but there is some kind of normal business cycle that's attached to it.
+What this business has experienced in the last two years, not 30 but the last two years, or two to three years, has nothing to do with cycle.
+I think the only way you could accurately describe it is gross dysfunction as a result of some macro geopolitical global issues that created that dysfunction that is never, it's unprecedented in my 30 years with this industry, and I think anybody else in the industry.
+The best way to look at the comparisons is, okay, Maple Leaf's got a business that, during that dysfunction, a big chunk of that LTM is inclusive of the dysfunction.
 Maple Leaf delivered 4% EBITDA margins.
-I can tell you, you just have to pull out the - as Curtis just identified, pull out some of the industry pure-play industry pork numbers, and you'll see numbers that are deeply red, like not a little red, deeply red during this dysfunctional period.
+I can tell you, you just have to pull out, as Curtis just identified, pull out some of the industry pure-play industry pork numbers and you'll see numbers that are deeply red, like not a little red, deeply red, during this dysfunctional period.
 Deeply.
-And in a business like this while that 4% looks like a low number, I look at it and say that is a colossal victory, actually, a victory.

-And demonstrating the resilience and the strength of the business that we have, that the dysfunction of the last few years that contributed to that deep red in the industry, it just by definition is not going to continue.
-And so, what David and his team and Curtis and others tried to give you is what does that LTM look like and what's the potential of this business if we do our level best to estimate the value of that dysfunction?
+And in a business like this, while that 4% looks like a low number, I look at it and say that is a colossal victory actually, a victory.
+And demonstrating the resilience and the strength of the business that we have, that the dysfunction of the last few years that contributed to that deep red in the industry, it just, by definition, is not going to continue.
+And so what David and his team and Curtis and others tried to give you is what does that LTM look like and what's the potential of this business if we do our level best to estimate the value of that dysfunction.
 And that's what I think they've tried to do.
-But I encourage you to pay attention to that 4% relative to some of those other benchmarks because it's a very material fact.
+But I encourage you to pay attention to that 4% relative to some of those other benchmarks, because it's a very material fact.